Consensys/doc.tessera/docs/HowTo/Configure/Keys/Overview.md

 ## Providing key passwords at runtime

 Tessera displays a CLI prompt if it has incomplete password data for its [locked keys](Secure-Keys.md).
-You can use this prompt to provide the required passwords for each key without having to provide them in the configuration file itself.
+You can use this prompt to provide the required passwords for each key instead of providing them in the configuration file itself.

 !!! example "CLI password prompt"